-Raman is not in the name of this blog, but I decided a couple months ago that just because this blog is named “Tacos & Pho” does not mean I can only write about tacos and pho.
-It’s my blog and I can do what I want to.
+Raman is not in the name of this blog, but I decided a couple of months ago that it’s my blog and I can do what I want to.
+Plus, ramen and pho are both hot Asian soups, so sort of similar.

 So, with that in mind, let’s talk about ramen.
 I am by no means an expert on ramen.
 In fact, I can count on one hand the number of times I’ve had it at a restaurant.
+(Update: Now, I have had it quite a lot!)
 However, it would take a lot of fingers to count how many times I’ve made ramen at home.
 You know, the kind that cost a buck and has a week’s worth of sodium packed into one serving.
 Yeah, that ramen.

 By the way, one day I will share my friend Sharon’s hack ramen recipe.
 It’s for cheap, at-home ramen, but tastes better than the stuff that comes in the $1 pack.

 I discovered the restaurant Mt.
 Asian One while on a trip to the Verizon store.
 It is in the same parking lot and close to my home.
-I was intrigued, so I invited my friend Zea to meet me there for ramen.
+Intrigued, I invited my friend Zea to meet me there for ramen.

 I didn’t demand that she order ramen, but she did.